 The Goat’s Conclusion

 Hiking The Wave is a must for anyone interested in wild scenery, challenge, photography, and of course geology.
-Though winning The Wave lottery can be an adventure in and of itself, it is highly advisable to take the plunge.
+Though winning a permit through The Wave lottery can be an adventure in and of itself, it is highly advisable to take the plunge.
 Persistence, perseverance, realistic expectations, and a disciplined system with a set budget will pay off eventually.
 If at all possible, the in-person lottery is absolutely the way to go.
 But, if this is not a possibility for you at all, you must bear the challenge of the online lottery, which even when employed with a strategy can be difficult to win.

 How You Can Apply for Permits to The Wave

 Permits to Coyote Buttes North (The Wave) and South are issued by lottery, both online and in-person as discussed.
 For Coyote Buttes North, the cost is $7/person on the permit, and for Coyote Buttes South the cost is $5/person.
 For other parts of the Vermillion Cliffs National Monument, as well as the Paria Canyon-Vermillion Cliffs Wilderness just to the north, permits are free and supplied at the trailheads of Wire Pass, White House, and for other areas such as White Pocket.
 Any overnight stay requires a backcountry permit, obtained either at the trailhead or the Kanab Visitor Center.
 Be advised there is no overnight camping allowed in the Coyote Buttes permit area.

 Permits to The Wave can be applied for four months in advance of your requested date.
 You have an entire month to apply, and you can apply for up to three entry dates per application.
 If you are successful you will be authorized for one of the days.
 There is a non-refundable $5 fee to apply, and you will be notified of the first of the month via e-mail whether or not your application was successful.